JoErNanO/brianmodel/README.md

 # Model parameters for two interconnected neural populations.
 #
 #   1. A population of CAN-equipped pyramidal neurons with the following currents:
-#       leak, Na, K, M, CaL, CAN, SynE, SynI
+#       leak, Na, K, SynE, SynI
 #   2. A population of inhibitory interneurons with the following currents:
 #       leak, Na, K, SynE, SynI
 #